hauselin/depletion_bayes/Code/README.md

 # Code

 To begin an R session, click and run `analysis_Rproject.Rproj` to start a new R project/session that sets up your working directory correctly.
+The `brms_models` directory is where `brms` models will be saved when you run the code.

 All `.R` files that begin with `m_` are `R` scripts that fit Bayesian models using the `brms` package.